bokulbackiibm/how-i-work/template.md

 - Work-life integration: Ideally these are separate for me.
 I find that I balance best on the days that I go into the office and can leave work there.

 ## 5. Decision-Making Process
-- How you typically approach problems
+- How you typically approach problems:
 - What information you need to make decisions
 - How you involve others in decision-making
 - Your risk tolerance and how you weigh trade-offs